peviitor-ro/based_scraper_js/README.md

   await postApiPeViitor(jobs, params);
 };

-run(); // this will be called by our main.js job

 if (require.main === module) {
   run();
 }

-module.exports = { getJobs, getParams }; // this is needed for our unit test job
+module.exports = { run, getJobs, getParams }; // this is needed for our unit test job
 ```

 ## Atribute si Metode